BrainCircuitsBehaviorLab/village/docs/source/user_guide/alarms.md

   - Check the events log to inspect the traceback.
 The code that updates the training settings is delicate and may fail if the format of the CSV has changed unexpectedly (e.g., a column that is now a string instead of an integer).
 After modifying this part of the code, you can test it from the TASKS tab.
   - High.

 * - Detection in area4 when it should be empty
   - When the operant box is empty and a subject is detected by the RFID reader, pixels are also detected in Area 4, which should be empty.
   - Check corridor illumination and remove any dirt or objects that may cause false detection.
-If an animal is actually present in area 4 when it should not be, review the previous videos to determine the cause (e.g., door malfunction, lightning issues, inaccurate camera thresholding).
+If an animal is actually present in Area 4 when it should not be, review the previous videos to determine the cause (e.g., door malfunction, lighting issues, inaccurate camera thresholding).
   - High.

 * - 2 Subjects in Box
   - The pixel count suggests that more than one animal has entered the operant box.
   - Connect remotely to verify whether this is a true event or a false alarm.
 If two animals are indeed inside the box, carefully open and close door 2 and door 1 to allow them to exit safely.
 Stop the task (this will automatically disable the RFID reader), and once everything is back to normal, ensure that door 2 is closed and door 1 is open, then reactivate the RFID reader.
 If this was a false alarm, check illumination, cleanliness, and pixel-detection thresholds to prevent future false detections.
-  -High.
+  - High.

 * - Subject in Prohibited Area
   - Pixels are detected in a region where no animal should be present.
   - Connect remotely to confirm whether the detection is real or a false alarm.
 If the alarm was false, inspect illumination, cleanliness, and pixel-detection thresholds to reduce the likelihood of recurring false positives.
-  -High.
+  - High.

 * - Invalid data in subjects.csv
   - An error occurred while reading subjects.csv.
 The file may contain malformed rows, inconsistent numbers of columns, or unintended spaces or line breaks.